genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 If environment variable `dry_run` is `true`, the pipeline performs linking validation and exits at this point.
 Expression matrix compression is skipped.
 Logs are reported and available in APIs but not saved as attachments.

-When `dry_run` is enabled and the cell linking group has been resolved, the pipeline performs a best-effort linking validation:
+A best-effort linking validation:

-- **Biosample coverage:** Unique values in the cell metadata `batch` column are compared against the ID values of the resolved SLP entity.
+- **Biosample coverage:** Unique values in the cell metadata `batch` column are compared against the ID values of the resolved Sample, Library, Preparation (SLP) groups.
 Unmatched values are logged as warnings.
-- **Duplicate IDs:** If the same ID value appears in more than one SLP object, a warning is logged (cells could multi-map to multiple entities).
+- **Duplicate IDs:** If the same ID value appears in more than one SLP object, a warning is logged.
 - **Group accession coverage:** Group accessions that contain no biosample objects matching any cell `batch` value are logged as warnings.

 Validation mismatches are reported as warnings and do not abort the dry run.
-Use them to correct the configuration before submitting a full run.
+They can be used to correct the configuration before submitting a full run.

 ### 4.2 Upload to ODM